apache/incubator-devlake-website/docs/Plugins/gitlab.md

 ## Summary

-This plugin gathers data from `Gitlab` to display information to the user in `Grafana`.
-We can help tech leaders answer such questions as:
+This plugin gathers data from `GitLab` to display information to the user in `Grafana`.
+It helps tech leads, QA and DevOps engineers, and project managers to answer questions such as:

-- Is this month more productive than last?
+- How long does it take for your codes to get merged?
-- Was our quality improved or not?
+- How much time is spent on code review?

 ## Entities

-Check out the [Gitlab entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.
+Check out the [GitLab entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.

 ## Data Refresh Policy